 Determining The Firmware

-The guys from OpenWRT have done a great job at finding out what is running on this device.
+The people from OpenWRT have done a great job at finding out what is running on this device.
 Apparently it is using a modified version of U-Boot, a custom linux kernel, and a minimal BusyBox.
 It appears that with a bit of effort and some modifications, building OpenWRT to run on this chip is possible.
 If you choose to go that route, it is recommended you upgrade the SDRAM from 16 to 32MB.

 Looking even deeper, we find that the SoC the RM04 module runs on, is a Ralink (MediaTek) RT5350.
 Although for copyright reasons I can’t share the toolchains required to build your own firmware for this chip, a simple search engine query goes a long way.